Skip to Main Content

 USF/Tampa General Hospital

 Tampa General Hospital (TGH) is a 1,010-bed academic teaching hospital located in downtown Tampa, Florida.
 Founded in 1926, TGH has grown into one of the largest hospitals in the United States and functions as the primary quaternary referral center and an essential safety net health care facility for the 10-county Tampa Bay region.
 More than 8,000 full-time TGH physicians and staff provide comprehensive surgical and subspecialty medical care.
-In 2019, U.S. News & World Report ranked TGH as the best hospital in Tampa Bay and the 4th best hospital in the state of Florida.
-At least 5 TGH clinical services are nationally ranked, including GI Surgery (#22) and Urology (#44).
+In 2023, U.S. News & World Report ranked TGH as the best hospital in Tampa Bay and the 4th best hospital in the state of Florida.
+TGH is also ranked as one of the nation’s top 50 hospitals in six medical specialities, including Obstetrics and Gynecology (#9 in the U.S. and #1 in Florida) and GI surgery (#19 in the U.S. and #1 in Florida).
+Additionally, TGH is ranked as “high performing,” or among the 10% of U.S. hospitals in five additional specialties, including Cancer.